 In 2017 most of us should know the inherent risks of smoking tobacco.
 It’s indisputably linked to more than one deadly health issues.
 In some circles, cigarette smoke is avoided like the plague.

 But what are the ramifications of weed mixed with tobacco?
-Just because it’s combined with weed doesn’t make smoking a tobacco filled spliff any better for you…in fact it could be much worse.
+I think we can all agree that just because it’s combined with weed doesn’t make smoking a tobacco filled spliff any better for you…

 The most common health issues related to smoking tobacco are as follows: